yariv/wshttpproxy/README.md

 ```

 This command takes the following arguments:
-- port: the port on which the reverse proxy should listen
+- `port`: the port on which the reverse proxy should listen
-- routingSecret: the `RoutingSecret` from the step above.
+- `routingSecret`: the `RoutingSecret` from the step above.
-- prodUrl: the URL of the production service to which normal traffic should be directed
+- `prodUrl`: the URL of the production service to which normal traffic should be directed
-- wsServerUrl: the URL of your wsServer
+- `wsServerUrl`: the URL of your wsServer

 You can also use your own reverse proxy such as Nginx or Apache instead of the provided reverse proxy.

+If your website uses HTTPS, you may need to obtain a wildcard SSL certificate if you want to be able to proxy requests such as https://www-[`RoutingKey`].[YourDomain].

 3. To create a new `AuthToken`, ssh into the machine that's running the `wsServer` if you haven't already, and call